mlkogon231/Azure-Infrastructure-Management/README.md

 # Azure Infrastructure Management

+This repository showcases 3 core Azure infrastructure management skills:

+1. Infrastructure as Code - IaC
+2. Automation of IaC Codebase
+3. CI/CD Infrastructure - Automated Integration with GitHub Actions/Storage of Terraform Code

-This repository showcases enterprise-grade Azure infrastructure management capabilities through Infrastructure as Code (IaC).
-Built using Terraform and following Azure best practices, it demonstrates how to create, maintain, and scale cloud infrastructure while maintaining security, compliance, and operational excellence.
+It was built using Terraform and following Azure best practices.

+The code demonstrates how to create, maintain, and scale cloud infrastructure while maintaining security, compliance, and operational excellence.

 ## Repository Structure